Matt443/ip_calculator_UI/README.md

-# Nuxt App 🚀
+# Ip Calculator UI 🚀

-A modern Nuxt project with Tailwind CSS, Playwright testing, and various powerful libraries.
+AThe goal of this project is to showcase an example UI for https://github.com/Matt443/ip_calculator_UI

 ## 📦 Tech Stack